dperez42/ft_Inception_Of_Things/p3/README.md

 Sync Status:        OutOfSync from  (1ff8a67)
 Health Status:      Missing

+To sync manually:

-argocd app sync guestbook (sync manually, This command retrieves the manifests from the repository and performs a kubectl apply of the manifests.)
+    argocd app sync guestbook

+(sync manually, This command retrieves the manifests from the repository and performs a kubectl apply of the manifests.)

-secrets in argocd (user y password) https://medium.com/@dulanjanalakmal/securing-argocd-a-step-by-step-guide-to-resetting-admin-passwords-bb5236208a64 https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/ https://github.com/argoproj/argo-cd/blob/master/docs/faq.md
+secrets in argocd (user y password)

+https://medium.com/@dulanjanalakmal/securing-argocd-a-step-by-step-guide-to-resetting-admin-passwords-bb5236208a64

+https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/

+https://github.com/argoproj/argo-cd/blob/master/docs/faq.md

+TIPS:

+If you want change the admin's password of ArgoCD run:

+    setup_password.sh new_password